ac5865/30-days-of-code/README.md

 # 30DaysOfCode
-My solutions of the 30 Days of Code Problems
+My solutions of the 30 Days of Code Challenge on HackerRank